 Exam stress can take a big toll on both your physical and mental wellbeing, and it’s affecting a greater number of students at alarming rates.
-In fact, a study by youth service ReachOut revealed that 65.1% of people aged between 14 and 25 experienced worrying levels of exam stress in 2018.
+In fact, a study by youth service ReachOut revealed that almost 50% of students aged between 16 and 25 experienced worrying levels of exam stress.

 While some students are able to pass through studying and their exams without breaking a sweat, there are others who find their hearts racing and hands shaking throughout their student life.